 These sweet, raw bliss balls are a quick and easy treat to break up the chocolate overload this Easter.
 My kids named them ‘Easter Bunny tails’ when they helped me make them…because apparently raspberry coconut bliss balls ‘sounds boring’.

 If you can’t be bothered rolling balls, you can also double this recipe and press into a lined slice tin.
 Chill and cut into Bliss Bites.

 Cashews are a great source of monounsaturated fats, antioxidants, and magnesium (nut-free variation below the main recipe).
 Anti-inflammatory properties and more antioxidants galore from nature’s candy ‘raspberries.’

-2-3 tablespoons sweetener (rice malt syrup or maple syrup)
+- 2-3 tbsp rice malt syrup or maple syrup

-¼ cup extra desiccated coconut to roll them in
+- 25 g desiccated coconut (¼ cup) extra to roll them in

 Store and serve

 - As with any raw treat, these don’t hold up to heat well.
 I always store them in the freezer and if packing in a lunchbox, pack from frozen and against and ice brick.